| Title: | Waveband Definitions for UV, VIS, and IR Radiation |

 determine the range of wavelengths set as boundaries of the returned

-object; "ISO"
+waveband object; "ISO" is standardized

-definition based on human colour vision; "Sellaro"
+definition based on human colour vision; "Sellaro" and

 non-standard but frequently used in remote sensing; the remaining